What does this program do?

 Who may apply for this program?

-- Federal and State-chartered banks.
+- Federal and state-chartered banks

-- Savings and loans.
+- Savings and loan institutions

-- Farm Credit Banks with direct lending authority.
+- Farm Credit banks with direct lending authority

-- Credit unions.
+- Credit unions

-Who may qualify for these loan guarantees?
+Who can qualify for these loan guarantees?

 Eligible borrowers are:

-- Non-profit businesses.
+- Non-profit organizations

 - Drinking water

-- Sanitary sewers
+- Sanitary sewer

 - Solid waste disposal